360Appz/Research-Papers/README.md

 * FinTech - Notes for **Introduction to FinTech** course by ( University of Hong Kong (edX))
 * Object Oriented Programming - Consist of research done on Object Oriented Programming concepts
 * New Technology Adoption - A brief research of how and when businesses/companies can adopt new technologies.
-* UI & UX - Consists of researches done on UI/UX development
+* UI & UX - Consists of papers and prototypes done on UI/UX development